BaneleMK/Camagru/README.md

 * Start both the MySQL Database and Apache Web Server

+* Highlight the apache web server and press config to get your port number

-* On browser visit the "https://localhost/camagru/config/setup.php" to create the database. then everything should be set
+* On browser visit the " [localhost:(your apache web server port number)/camagru/config/setup.php] " to create the database. then everything should be set

 # File structure